white-lab/protocols/cell_culture/retrovirus_cell_line.md

         5. Add 200 μL of FuGene:Media mix to each tube of plasmids.
         6. Wait 15 minutes for FuGene to bind to DNA.
         7. Add all of FuGene:Media:Plasmid mix to each well of HEK293 cells.
+            * For 10cm dishes, double all amounts listed above.
 3. Day 3
     1. Aspirate FuGene-Media-Plasmid mix off of the HEK293 cells.
     2. Add 2 mL of complete media onto the HEK293 cells.